Who is voting in 2021?

 Do I need to give election officials a reason to get an early mail-in ballot?

 No. Nebraska is a “no excuse” state, meaning we place no unnecessary burdens on showing why you want to request an early ballot.

 I’m worried that my ballot will not get to election officials, or not get to them in time.
 What can I do to make sure it gets counted?

 First, know that voting by mail is extremely secure.
 If you want to be absolutely sure that your ballot is received as quickly as possible, you can always take it to one of your county’s official drop boxes at any time before 8 p.m on May 4 if you’re a Lincoln voter, or May 11 if you’re in Omaha.
 You can track the status of your ballot here.

 I want to vote early but I’d like to do it in person.
 Can I still do that?

-Yes.
+Absolutely.
 Both Douglas (Omaha) and Lancaster (Lincoln) election offices are expected to be open for early in-person voting.
 In Lincoln, it starts April 19.
 In Omaha, it starts April 26.
 The last day for early in-person voting for Lincolnites is May 3.
 For Omahans, the last day of in-person early voting is May 10.

 For Omahans: 12220 W Center Road, Omaha.

 Where do I go on Election Day to vote?